 Job Interview Questions About Your Responsibilities

-Since this is a very common interview question, make sure to prepare for it ahead of time, and have a good sense of how you would summarize your responsibilities for each of your positions.
 Generally, the focus will be on your current or most recent role.
-Once you can answer the question, “Why do I think I have the experience and skills that make me a great candidate for this job?”, you’ll be good to go!
+Focus on answering the question, “Why do I think I have the experience and skills that make me a great candidate for this job?”
+Then you’ll be good to go!

 For each requirement, ask yourself:

-- Why do I think I know how to do this function?
+1. How do I know how that I can perform this function?

 For example, if the job description requires that you have a solid knowledge of technology like Microsoft Office Suite or Adobe Creative Suite, be prepared to describe how you’ve used these programs in your previous job.
 If it requires that you have excellent customer service skills, be ready to cite a few occasions when you successfully handled sticky client relations issues.